daniel-bergmann/m4p1/README.md

 A project in the Reykjavik academy of web development

-This project was bootstrapped with create react app and has been bundled with webpack.
+This project was bootstrapped with npm create-react-app and has been bundled with webpack.

 In this project I have made a website that displays tech articles about various things and animations.